MartinBranns/Meta_Data_Analyst_Pet_Store_task/README.md

 The summary of the results of the analysis are:

 ### Recommendations
-The primary purpose of the dashboard is to provide employees with a very easy way to find sales data, through easy filtering to answer questions such as "what were our sales for dog bedding during Q4 2020?".
+The primary purpose of the dashboard is to provide employees with a very easy way to find sales data, through easy filtering to answer questions such as "what were our sales for dog bedding products during Q4 2020?".
 This can easily be answered through selecting the product line and category in question, as well as the months of interest on the line graph as demonstrated here.
 As we can see the answer is $354,96.
 ![image](https://github.com/user-attachments/assets/f09e8c2b-ca78-4698-8688-3e9bd7a4d4c6)

-Sales have been going down over time, some change in marketing efforts could be explored in order to try to boost sales.
-The trend line is not statistically significant enough to be reliably used for any modelling, instead it should be revisited and monitored when the business has been operational for longer.
+The sales for the pet store seem to have been going down over time, some change in marketing efforts could be explored in order to try to boost sales.
+However, the trend line is not statistically significant enough to be reliably used for any modelling as it has a very high p-value of 0.323629.
+Instead it should be revisited and monitored when the business has been operational for longer so we have a larger sample size to use the model on.

 Treat is the least sold product category for Dogs, yet it's the highest sold category for Cats.
 Focus marketing efforts in the treat category for cats.
 Marketing for the Dogs product line should be focused for bedding products.
 Toy seems to be popular for both pets, so marketing for toys can include both animals.